MTI Mentorship Award

-- A fully funded, one-week development retreat to work on the winning musical.
+- A fully funded, one-week development residential retreat to work on the winning musical.
 This has previously happened at Anthony’s house in France or Kent.
 Location in 2023 TBC.

 - Participation in two Progress Labs.
-In each of these, the Mentorship Award winner will present a section of their musical in front of MMD members and receive feedback from a panel of industry professionals.
+In each of these, the Mentorship Award winner will present a section of their musical and receive feedback from a panel of industry professionals.

 - Access to work shadowing opportunities – either on a Stiles and Drewe show or with alternative industry contacts (subject to availability and production schedules).